adamparker75/Ref_Report/README.md

 1. Register a new account. <br>
 2. Click the Submit Report Link. <br>
-3. Complete a report on your favourite team / Team that you coach. <br>
+3. Complete a report on your favourite team / team that you coach. <br>
 4. Check the My Reports page to ensure the report is there. <br>
 5. Log out of your account. <br>
 6. Log back in and expand the report to check the details. <br>